Places to see and things to do in Sussex

 5. Call in at local Saxon and Norman Churches

-I love Coombes Church, BN15 0RS, noted for its 12th century wall paintings.
+I also love Coombes Church, BN15 0RS, noted for its 12th century wall paintings.
 In a lovely rural setting, it dates from the Saxon/Norman period and is mentioned in the Domesday Book (1066) when just 31 people lived in Coombes.

 St Andrew’s in Steyning’s Church Street is worth visiting too: Founded by St Cuthman before the 9th century, it was rebuilt by the Normans, from the late 11th century.
 You’ll see typical Norman decorations across the arches and columns in the nave.